bifurcation/userinfo-vc/openid-vc-core.md

   "format": "jwt_vc"
 }

-HTTP/1.1 200 OK
+HTTP/1.1 400 Bad Request
 Content-Type: application/json; charset=utf-8

 {
-  "format": "jwt_vc",
+  "error_code": "missing_proof",
   "c_nonce": "qPDhlbqmqPt7wMCAS70dTlpE1O2np_d25MVBPYz9VwNLdL348bQ",
   "c_nonce_expires_in": 3600
 }
 ```
 Figure: A priming request and response.
 Note that the `proof` field in the
-request is not populated, and the response provides neither a `credential` field
+request is not populated, but the response provides a `c_nonce` field.
-nor an `acceptance_token` field. {#fig-priming}
+{#fig-priming}

 ```
 POST /credential HTTP/1.1